tariqdaouda/pyGeno/README.rst

 Batteries included (bootstraping):
 ---------------------------------

-pyGeno's database is populated by importing data wraps. pyGeno comes with a few data wraps, to get the list you can use:
+pyGeno's database is populated by importing datawraps. pyGeno comes with a few data wraps, to get the list you can use:

 .. code:: python